cse-labs/res-edge-labs/labs/debugging-application-dashboard.md

 - Promethus "scrapes" /metrics every 5 seconds, so the app "responds" with an extra .2 RPS
 - WebV sends 10 requests per second to the api

-In this lab we will learn how to debug when we see an irregular number in the dashboard by enabling first the `.2 requests per second` and then the `10 requests per second` from WebV.
+In this lab we will learn how to stop and restart a deployment and debug when we see an irregular number in the dashboard by enabling first the `.2 requests per second` from the API and then the `10 requests per second` from WebV.

 When the API and WebV are running, the Application Dashboard should appear as below: